-Until recently, European countries have not displayed a synchronized fiscal policy response similar to the one they developed during the 2008-2009 global financial crisis, but that reportedly changed with the adoption of a pandemic economic recovery package in July 2020.
+In the early stages of the pandemic, European countries did not adopt a synchronized fiscal policy response similar to the one they developed during the 2008-2009 global financial crisis.
+That response changed with the adoption of the €750 billion pandemic economic recovery package, termed the Next Generation EU (NGEU), in July 2020.
 For the most part, EU members have used a combination of national fiscal policies and bond buying by the ECB to address the economic impact of the pandemic.
 Individual countries have adopted quarantines and required business closures, travel and border restrictions, tax holidays for businesses, extensions of certain payments and loan guarantees, and subsidies for workers and businesses.
 The European Commission has advocated for greater coordination among the EU members in developing and implementing monetary and fiscal policies to address the economic fallout from the viral pandemic.
-Various EU and ECB officials appeared to have negotiated a coordinated fiscal response by the Eurozone and broader EU.